By Isis Darios

 Deflagging a hotel is steadily increasing in popularity.
-Many of today’s guests are leaving the security and comfort of big chain brands behind for a more unique experience found at smaller, independent properties.
+Many of today’s guests are leaving the security and comfort of franchises behind for a more unique experience found at smaller, independent properties.
 This trend, coupled with rising operating costs, means that more branded hotels are deflagging, or dropping their brand affiliation altogether.
 Many hoteliers feel that their properties can be more competitive, creative, and profitable as independents.

 So what happens when a branded hotel decides to leave its parent company and go solo?
 While the hotel gains freedom from franchise fees and brand restrictions, it also loses the parent brand’s reputation and its organic reach.
 As such, hoteliers considering a deflag must ask themselves: how will demand be generated without the brand’s reputation and budget?
 How will the business be impacted without the power of a popular loyalty program?

 And then there’s the technology: how will the newly independent hotel operate without the brand’s existing technology stack?
 A hotel requires a suite of sophisticated tools to manage reservations, deploy housekeepers, track maintenance, distribute inventory and accomplish a variety of other tasks.
 Thankfully, for hotels that want to go solo, it’s easier than ever to find software that supports independent operations.

 In fact, the entire concept of hotel deflagging has lost some of its stigma.
 Until very recently, dropping a brand flag was seen as a sign of defeat: either the property was struggling to maintain brand standards, or the property’s local market had unsustainable demand.
 Today, the narrative has shifted, especially as “soft brand” collections (like the Autograph Collection by Marriott Hotels) allow independents to reduce risk while maintaining a connection to a brand’s reputation, says Chris Green, the COO of Chesapeake Hospitality.
 In this article on hotel deflagging, he argues: